nesi/snakemake_workshop/workshop_material/02_setup.md

 ## Clone this repo

 To clone this repo (and use the example data I have provided), you will need to have git installed.
 See [this guide](https://www.atlassian.com/git/tutorials/install-git) for help with an installation of git.
+Note that git is already installed on NeSI.

 Once git is installed, clone this repo with the following: